This article has links to products and services we love, which we may make commission from.

 Visitors can walk along the lava-formed hexagonally jointed basalt to the mouth of the cave to test the acoustics.

-If you are not comfortable with heights, you may not enjoy this tour of Staffa as both activities on the island are quite high up.
+If you are uncomfortable with heights, you may not enjoy this tour of Staffa, as both activities on the island are pretty high up.

 18. Puffins on Staffa

-The best time to see the puffins on Staffa is between May and August and we had a solid 30 minutes watching the beautiful birds fly from the cliff and back to their nests.
+The best time to see puffins on Staffa is between May and August, and we spent a solid 30 minutes watching the beautiful birds fly from the cliff and back to their nests.

-From there you walk to the right for about 5 minutes until you see the pink marker which highlights the best spot for puffin watching.
+From there, walk to the right for about 5 minutes until you see the pink marker, highlighting the best spot for puffin watching.

-Sit at the top of the cliff in silence and give your eyes time to adjust then you’ll see them!
+Sit at the top of the cliff in silence, give your eyes time to adjust, and then you’ll see them!

 Tiny puffins so close you won’t believe it.

-It is memorising watching these wee creatures with their faces looking like they’ve been delicately decorated in theatrical make up.
+It is mesmerising to watch these wee creatures’ faces look like they’ve been delicately decorated with theatrical makeup.

 They are super chill and seem to love the camera!

-Since there are no cars on fragile Iona, only foot passengers are allowed.
+There are no cars on fragile Iona; only foot passengers are allowed.

-Tip: Take lots of layers, the boat ride to Staffa is pretty breezy and goes on for 30 minutes!
+Tip: Take lots of layers; the boat ride to Staffa is pretty breezy and lasts 30 minutes!

 19. Take the Ferry From Mull to Iona